zikula-modules/Mediashare/docs/readme.txt

 * Detailed access control.
 * E-mail invitations with special links for access to locked albums
 * Browsing by keywords (or tags - a'la www.flickr.com).
-* Compatible with Galler Remote Protocol
+* Compatible with Gallery Remote Protocol
   (see http://gallery.menalto.com/wiki/Gallery_Remote)
 * Reordering of files by drag and drop.
 * Browse albums and view items in slideshows.
-* PostNuke block for random media items display
+* Zikula block for random media items display
 * Overview page with latest albums, media files, most used keywords and more.
 * File upload size restrictions (both single file as well a grand total).
 * Files can be stored on local file system as well as in the database
 * Modern tableless HTML design and use of Lightbox JavaScript library
-* PostNuke search enabled (also PN .8).
+* Zikula search enabled.
-* PostNuke API compatible.
+* Zikula API compatible.
-* PostNuke pnRender based (thereby templatable).
+* Zikula pnRender based (thereby templatable).
-* PostNuke hooks aware.
+* Zikula hooks aware.
 * Can be used from other modules (like the standard News and Pagesetter)
 * Imports from Photoshare